 Admissions are not first-come, first-serve, but applying early (Aug–Nov) increases consideration.

 Note: Provide as much information as possible on your application.
 We take gender, age and class size into consideration.
 Priority goes to siblings of enrolled children and Waldorf transfers.

-Purpose: After application review, the Director of Student Services will contact you to arrange a 1-3 day classroom visit, which allows the teachers to observe your student’s interaction with the class, and helps your student understand a typical day in the life of a Waldorf high school student.
+Purpose: After application review, the Admissions Manager will contact you to arrange a 1 to 3 day classroom visit, which allows the teachers to observe your student’s interaction with the class, and helps your student understand a typical day in the life of a Waldorf high school student.

-Schedule: Following application submission, we contact you to schedule an interview.
-Faculty and staff will then meet to determine if Waldorf education is the best fit for the student.
+Interview: Towards the end of the shadow period, we will schedule an interview with both the family and the student.
+Faculty and staff will meet to determine if Waldorf education is the best fit for the student.

 What Happens?
-Once notified, you’ll receive an admissions packet with the Tuition and Enrollment Contract, Registration Fee Invoice, School Year Calendar and SMART Tuition Management Forms.
+Once notified, you’ll receive an admissions packet with the Tuition and Enrollment Contract, Enrollment Fee Invoice, School Year Calendar and SMART Tuition Management Forms.

 Submit the form below to request more information from Admissions Manager Brooke Camfield.